Policies and Procedures

 Written requests and completed registration information from disabled candidates must include a description of the accommodation requested.
 The NCSF reserves the right to determine the reasonableness of the accommodation requested.
 Requests for special accommodations must be made at the time of registration; additional fees may apply.

-You are eligible for the re-take exam fee for a period of one year after you have taken your first exam.
-After this one-year period, you must submit the first-time candidate exam fee.
+You are eligible for the re-take exam fee for a period of six months after you have taken your first exam.
+After this six month period, you must submit the first-time candidate exam fee.

 There is no limit as to the amount of times you may take the exam.